Grounding (grounding)

 • name: metric/node identifier

-• category: answer (from MetricCategory.ANSWER)
+• category: output|generation|answer (from MetricCategory.ANSWER)

-• score: supported-claim ratio in [0,1]
+• score: mean of per-claim normalized scores in [0,1]

 • result[].item: claim text and token metadata